IpfaniMuleya/ipfani-site/README.md

 # Welcome to my Portfolio

 This is a personal portfolio website designed to showcase my projects, skills, and provide information about me.
 It includes multiple sections such as an about page, projects showcase, and responsive design.
+I chose this tech stack because it can be easily deploy using git-hub pages.

 ## Project Structure